kinvoapp/kinvo-mobile-test/kinvo_app/README.md

 https://e9a02505-3276-4fee-aede-c7023dfb9034.mock.pstmn.io

 Firebase Realtime Database was used.
+-The app reads the values of RTDB
-*Beacuse the app can put new values on database.*
+-The app puts new values on RTFB

 ## Licensing